vgurianov/uml-sp/docs/case_studies/dialogs.md

 <h1 id="dialogs">Dialogs</h1>
 In this example we shall simulated dialogs between humans.<br/>
 <strong>Application domain:</strong> Greeting <br/>
 – Good morning, Mr. Goldsmith.
 It’s been a long time since we met.
-How nice to see you again.
+How nice to see you again.<br/>
 – How do you do, Mr. Brown.
 I’m glad to see you too.
-How are you?
+How are you?<br/>
 – Not bad, thank you /Thanks, not so well.<br/>

 <p>Ontology depicted in picture:</p><br>